 We talk a lot about injection techniques but sometimes it’s important to go back to basics.
 Here we’re looking at marking up for cheek filler with some help from one of our senior clinical trainers.

-Dr Jess Srivastava is an experienced cosmetic doctor with her own practice in London and Wales.
-She is a Level 7 graduate and senior clinical trainer at Harley Academy.
+Dr Jess Chohan is an experienced cosmetic doctor with her own practice.
+She’s also a Level 7 graduate and senior clinical trainer at Harley Academy.

 We spoke to her about your most frequently asked questions on marking up for cheek filler...

 KEY CONSIDERATIONS FOR CHEEK FILLER PATIENT ASSESSMENTS